FabricSoul/pytorch-jupyter-cuda/README.md

 ## Environment Variables

-When running the Docker container, you must set two environment variables for Jupyter Lab access:
+Setting environment variables for Jupyter Lab access is optional.
+If you prefer to secure your Jupyter Lab instance, you can set the following environment variables:

 - `JUPYTER_TOKEN`: The token used for Jupyter Lab authentication.
 - `JUPYTER_PASSWORD`: The password used for Jupyter Lab authentication.

+If you do not set these variables, Jupyter Lab will be accessible without authentication.

 ## Volume